Princess Margaret, Countess of Snowdon: The Margaret Set

-Around the time of Princess Elizabeth's wedding in November 1947, the press started to follow the social life of "unconventional" Margaret and her reputation for vivacity and wit.
-As a beautiful young woman, with an 18-inch waist and "vivid blue eyes", Margaret enjoyed socialising with high society and young aristocrats, including Sharman Douglas, the daughter of the American ambassador, Lewis Williams Douglas.
-A celebrated beauty known for her glamour and fashion sense, Margaret was often featured in the press at balls, parties, and nightclubs with friends who became known as the "Margaret Set".
+Around the time of Elizabeth's wedding, the press started to follow the social life of "unconventional" Margaret and her reputation for vivacity and wit.
+A young woman with "vivid blue eyes", Margaret enjoyed socialising with high society and young aristocrats, including Sharman Douglas, the daughter of the American ambassador, Lewis Williams Douglas.
+A celebrated beauty known for her glamour and fashion sense, Margaret was often featured in the press at balls, parties, and nightclubs with friends who became known as the Margaret Set.
 The number of her official engagements increased (they included a tour of Italy, Switzerland, and France), and she joined a growing number of charitable organisations as president or patron.

 Favoured haunts of the Margaret Set were The 400 Club, the Café de Paris and the Mirabelle restaurant.
 Anticipation of an engagement or romance between Margaret and a member of her set were often reported.
-In 1948, international news grew that her engagement to "Sunny", the Marquess of Blandford, would be announced on her 18th birthday.
+In 1948, international news grew that her engagement to the Marquess of Blandford would be announced on her 18th birthday.
 Similar speculation moved to the Hon.
 Peter Ward, then Billy Wallace and others.
 The set also mixed with celebrities, including Danny Kaye, whom she met after watching him perform at the London Palladium in February 1948.
 He was soon accepted by the royal social circle.
-In July 1949, at a fancy dress ball at the American Ambassador's residence, Margaret performed the can-can on stage, accompanied by Douglas and ten other costumed girls.
-A press commotion ensued, with Kaye denying he had taught Margaret the dance.
+In July 1949, at a fancy dress ball at the US ambassador's residence, Margaret performed the can-can on stage, accompanied by Douglas and ten other costumed girls.
+A press frenzy ensued, with Kaye denying he had taught Margaret the dance.
 Press interest could be intrusive.
 During a private visit to Paris in 1951, Margaret and Prince Nicholas of Yugoslavia were followed into a nightclub by a paparazzo who took photographs of them until British detectives physically removed him from the club.

 In 1952, although Margaret attended parties and debutante balls with friends such as Douglas and Mark Bonham Carter, the set were seen infrequently together.
 They regrouped in time for Coronation season social functions.
 In May 1953, Margaret met singer Eddie Fisher when he performed at the Red, White and Blue Ball.
 She asked him to her table and he was "invited to all sorts of parties".
 Margaret fell out with him in 1957, but years later, Fisher still claimed the night he was introduced to her was the greatest thrill of his lifetime.
 In June 1954, the Set performed the Edgar Wallace play The Frog at the Scala Theatre.
-It was organized by Margaret's by now best girlfriend Judy Montagu with Margaret as Assistant Director.
+It was organised by Margaret's close friend Judy Montagu with Margaret as assistant director.
 It drew praise for raising £10,500 for charity, but criticism for incompetent performances.
-By the mid 1950s, although still seen at fashionable nightspots and theatre premieres, the set was depleted by its members getting married.
+By the mid-1950s, although still seen at fashionable nightspots and theatre premieres, the set was depleted by its members getting married.
 As she reached her late twenties unmarried, the press increasingly turned from predicting whom she might marry to suspecting she would remain a spinster.